ericcornelissen/ades/README.md

   with:
     script: console.log(`Hello ${process.env.NAME}`)
 #                       ^      ^^^^^^^^^^^^^^^^^^^
 #                       |      | Replace the expression with the environment variable
 #                       |
 #                       | Note: the use of backticks is required in this example (for interpolation)

-- name: Example step
-  run: |
-    echo "Hello $NAME"
 ```

 ## Background